-Avoid exposure to sunlight or tanning beds.
-Moxifloxacin can make you sunburn more easily.
+Avelox could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 Avelox side effects

 Get emergency medical help if you have signs of an allergic reaction to Avelox (hives, difficult breathing, swelling in your face or throat) or a severe skin reaction (fever, sore throat, burning in your eyes, skin pain, red or purple skin rash that spreads and causes blistering and peeling).